-To be supported, proposals must maintain existing passenger accessibility at the station and seek, where applicable, improvements in passenger accessibility.
+To be supported, proposals must maintain existing passenger accessibility at the station and seek to take opportunities to secure improvements in passenger accessibility.

 Proposals likely to have residual unacceptable impacts on road safety and residential amenity will not be supported.